RealityVirtually2019/brainrap/analytics/readme.md

 These methods require noiseless signals to provide good performance.
 Therefore, very restricted preprocessing stage is necessary to get rid of all sorts of artifacts.
 Being time-frequency methods they deal with the stationary principle; windowing process is therefore required in the preprocessing module.

 # Processing
-Neurable returns data with time stamp, sensory data, eye position, and brain activty.
+Neural returns data with a time stamp, sensory data, eye position, and brain activity.
 In this context we are only concerned with sensory data which will reveal the mental state of the user.
-I've used multilyaer preceptron to analyze brain data and classify the mental state of the user.
+I've used multilayer perceptron to analyze brain data and classify the mental state of the user.
 Data classified into 4 mental state 'Stressed', 'Calm', 'Attention', 'Fatigue'.

-Model takes in 6 inputs from six sensors of Neurable.
-It is then passed through 2 fully connected hidden layer with 'relu' activation.
-I've used dropout layer to prevent overfitting.
-There are 5 node in output layer with 'softmax' activation so we have probability of all the metal state.
+The model takes in 6 inputs from six sensors of Neural.
+It is then passed through 2 fully connected hidden layer with 'real' activation.
+I've used the dropout layer to prevent overfitting.
+There is 5 nodes in the output layer with 'softmax' activation so we have a probability of all the mental state.

 # Model
 ![alt text](model.png)